What exactly does TENS mean?

 Are There Side Effects?

-Additionally, it should be noted that the TENS unit should not be used around the head.
+Additionally, it should be noted that electrotherapy should not be used around the head.
 Additionally, the electrodes should not be placed on the neck by the carotid artery, near the heart, on the throat, over scars, in the pubic area, or inside of the mouth.

 Who Shouldn’t Use TENS